Email invoicing

 Error handling

-If an email bounces due to a non-existent address, the invoice ends up in an error state and the sender is notified (unless notifications are disabled).
-The error is also returned via API.
+If an email bounces due to a non-existent address, the invoice enters an error state and the sender is notified (unless notifications are disabled).
+The error is returned via the API.

-:::note Invoices do not go to error state if the recipient’s mailbox is full or if the email goes to spam.
-For large attachments, it is recommended to verify that the recipient actually received the invoice. :::
+Invoices do not enter an error state if the recipient’s mailbox is full or if the email goes to spam.
+For large attachments, verify that the recipient actually received the invoice.

-PDF attachments must be provided without encryption or any security restrictions.
-Password-protected files or PDFs with limited permissions (such as disabling printing or content extraction) can cause delivery issues, particularly when merging multiple PDF files.
+PDF attachments must be provided without encryption or security restrictions.
+Password-protected files or PDFs with limited permissions (such as disabled printing or content extraction) can cause delivery issues, particularly when merging multiple PDF files.